Music Recording Technology

-The music recording industry is fast-paced and competitive.
+The Music Recording Industry is fast-paced and competitive.
 Those who have skills in technology, along with a music background, will be preferred for positions.
 The A.S.
 Music Recording Technology degree program at Finger Lakes Community College can give you the edge for success by providing a musical background as well as experience using new, state-of-the-art recording technology.

-The Associate in Science in Music Recording Technology degree program is designed to provide you the opportunity to learn your craft, both as a musician and a recording technician.
+The Music Recording Technology program is designed to provide you the opportunity to learn your craft as a musician and recording technician.
 You will receive the extensive hands-on training that is needed to achieve a thorough understanding of modern recording.

 Facilities: The program is housed in John Storyk designed state-of-the-art recording facilities.
-These include an API Vision, an SSL Duality SE, two Avid C|24's and a Toft ATB32, each with ProTools HDX systems.
-An extensive array of outboard gear includes preamps and compressors by Avalon, Neve, Universal Audio, A Designs and Groove Tubes as well as a sizable world class microphone collection with mics by Neumann, Telefunken, BLUE, Royer, AKG, Sennheiser, Beyer, Schoeps and Shure.
+These include an API Vision, an SSL Duality SE, two Avid C|24's and a Toft ATB32, each with Pro Tools HDX systems.
+An extensive array of outboard gear includes preamps and compressors by Avalon, Neve, Universal Audio, A Designs, and Groove Tubes, as well as a sizable world class microphone collection with mics by Neumann, Telefunken, Audio Technica, BLUE, Royer, AKG, Sennheiser, Beyer, Schoeps, and Shure.

-- Portable Hard Drive: 250Gig or more USB or Firewire Drive, 7200rpm (Must be formatted for Mac only)
+- Portable Hard Drive: 250Gig or more, 7200rpm (Must be formatted for Mac only)

 - Headphones: Audio Technica ATHM50, Sony MDR 7506, or AKG K240MKII